rust-lang/reference/src/inline-assembly.md

 > On ARM targets, the syntax of the *expanded asm-string* acts as though the directive `.syntax unified` is issued before parsing the *expanded asm-string*.

 r[asm.invocation.duplication]
-The number of times, locations, and the order in which a given invocation of [`core::arch::asm!`] is expanded is unspecified.
+The number of times, locations, and the order in which a given *asm block* appears in the binary is unspecified.

 ```rust,ignore
 // The following code may have suprising results, and may fail to compile or link.